MDGs: Progress Assessment Standard State

 Indicator:

-4. Facts of children under 5 years old who weigh less than proportional to the weight that should be achieved (based on age) (UNICEF / United Nations International Children's Fund).
+weight that should be achieved (based on age) (UNICEF / United Nations International Children's Fund).

 5. Total population in the category to consume Energy Food / Dietary Energy Consumption below the minimum that should (FAO / Food and Agriculture Organization).